 The miso broth is super easy to make, and can be a base for many Asian style soups.

-- First, start by chopping the white part of the spring onions, the green part will be reserved for garnishing.
+- First, start by chopping the green onion

-- Peel and chop the garlic and ginger too, then slice the mushrooms.
+- Peel and chop the garlic, then slice the mushrooms.

 - Heat up the oil in a pan, add the onion, garlic and ginger, and sautee for about 20-30 seconds until fragrant.